THE THEORY OF NUTRITIONAL BALANCING - PART I

 While we take the word ‘system’ for granted, today, it is a relatively new word in common parlance.
 Understanding the laws of systems, however, is essential to understanding nutritional balancing science.

-Conventional allopathic medicine, by contrast, and even most nutrition science, often still thinks in terms of body parts and individual functions much more than in terms of the entire human system.
+Conventional allopathic medicine, by contrast, and even most nutrition science, often still thinks in terms of body parts and individual functions much more than in terms of the entire or whole human system.

-Facts About Systems.
-We will only discuss a few essential properties and facts about systems in this article.
+Facts about systems.
+Here are a few essential properties and facts about systems.
 One of these is that systems are of different types.

 Open systems are those in which the boundaries and all the parts are not known.
 A prime example is our universe.
 We don’t know how big it is, really, so we don’t know its boundaries.
 Also, we don’t know much about many of its features or parts.